 As the years wear away on our bodies and homes, maintaining the dream of homeownership can become difficult.
 If you can’t afford to add grab bars to make your bathroom safe or replace a leaking roof, how can you continue to live safely in the place you’ve called home for so long?

 Habitat for Humanity of Greater Memphis’ Aging in Place (AIP) Program serves Shelby County senior citizens and focuses on accessibility improvements, mobility modifications, weatherization enhancements and critical home repairs that are crucial to help seniors live in their own homes longer.
 Memphis Habitat wants to make continued homeownership for Shelby County seniors a reality so they can age in place with the comfort and dignity they deserve.

-The Aging in Place program receives financial support from a variety of sources, including The City of Memphis, Division of Housing and Community Development; the U.S. Department of Housing and Urban Development; Serving Tennessee’s Seniors – administered by The Community Foundation of Middle Tennessee at the request of Chancery Court; and The Federal Home Loan Bank of Cincinnati.
+The funding for this project was provided through a grant awarded by the Davidson County Chancery Court, Part III from the SeniorTrust/ElderTrust settlement (Case No. 11-1548-III) and through a contract administered by the Tennessee Commission on Aging and Disability.
+The Aging in Place program receives additional financial support from a variety of sources, including The City of Memphis, Division of Housing and Community Development; the U.S. Department of Housing and Urban Development; and The Federal Home Loan Bank of Cincinnati.

-The work done for applicants accepted during the February 3, 2017 application period will focus on roof repairs, with other work done as budget allows.
-There is an extremely tight timeframe for a limited number of applicants to be accepted and work to be completed, so applicants must have all documentation available immediately and will be accepted on a first qualified, first served basis.
+The work done for applicants accepted during this application period will focus on critical repairs and accessibility modifications, with other work done as budget allows.
+There is a tight timeframe for a limited number of applicants to be accepted and work to be completed, so applicants must have all documentation available immediately and will be accepted on a first-come, first-qualified, first-served basis.